-- 1. The provisions in this section are not applicable to service dogs, other service animals, and search and rescue animals. - 2.
-The carrier will accept for carriage small household animals including cats, dogs, birds, rabbits, hamsters, guinea pigs, gerbil, hedgehogs and chinchillas carry-on baggage, provided the animal(s) is/are accompanied by a passenger, in compliance with the IATA Live Animal Regulations. - 3.
+- 1. The provisions in this section are not applicable to service dogs, other service animals, emotional support animals and search and rescue animals. - 2.
+The carrier will accept for carriage animals as pets such as domestic dogs, cats, rabbits, and birds, as either checked or carry-on baggage, provided the animal(s) is/are accompanied by a passenger, in compliance with the IATA Live Animal Regulations. - 3.
 Pets in the Cabin: